josmar-crwdstffng/angular/aio/content/guide/image-directive.md

   &lt;img rawSrc=”cat.jpg" width="400" height="200"&gt;
 </code-example>

 The built-in third-party loaders prepend a shared base URL to `src`.
-If you're using one of these loaders (or any other loader that does this), make sure to omit the shared base URL path from `src` to prevent unnecessary duplication.
+If you are using one of these loaders (or any other loader that does this), make sure to omit the shared base URL path from `src` to prevent unnecessary duplication.

 You must also set the `width` and `height` attributes.
 This is done to prevent [image-related layout shifts](https://web.dev/css-web-vitals/#images-and-layout-shifts).
 The `width` and `height` attributes should reflect the [intrinsic size](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size) of the image.
 During development, the `NgOptimizedImage` warns if it detects that the `width` and `height` attributes have been set incorrectly.